munificent/craftinginterpreters/book/statements-and-state.md

 `}`.

 Note that the loop also has an explicit check for `isAtEnd()`.
-In a recursive descent parser, we have to be careful to avoid infinite loops.
-If the user accidentally forgot a closing `}`, the parser would never exit the loop if we didn't check `isAtEnd()` too.
-Each time we add a loop in the parser, we'll usually add this same check.
+In a recursive descent parser, we have to be careful to avoid infinite loops, even in incorrect code.
+If the user forgot a closing `}`, the parser needs to not get stuck.

-That's it for syntax, for semantics, we get to add another visit method to
+That's it for syntax.
+For semantics, we add another visit method to Interpreter:
-Interpreter:

 ^code visit-block

 Up until now, the `environment` field in Interpreter always pointed to the same environment -- the global one.
-Now, we are changing that to store the *current* environment.
-This will always be the innermost scope that contains the code we're currently executing.
+Now, it will represent the *current* environment.
+It will always be the innermost scope that contains the code currently being executed.
 As the interpreter enters and exits scopes, it updates the `environment` field accordingly.

-To execute a block, the first thing we do is create a new environment for the block's local scope.
-The block's scope is nested inside the current scope, so we pass the current `environment` field to the Environment constructor to use as its enclosing environment.

-Then the rest of the work happens in this other method:
+To execute a block, we create a new environment nested inside the current scope for the block's local scope.
+Then the rest of the work happens in this other
+method:

 ^code execute-block

 It executes a given list of statements in the context of the given <span name="param">environment</span>.
 All that means is that it updates the interpreter's `environment` field, visits all of the statements, and then restores the previous value.

-As is always good practice in Java, we restore the old field using a finally clause.
+As is always good practice in Java, we restore the previous environment using a finally clause.
 That way it gets restored even if an exception is thrown.

 <aside name="param">